dponcez/react-video-player/README.md

 root.render(<App/>)
 ```

-3. Create the :page_facing_up: App.js file and import it into our :page_facing_up index.js file, like the example above.
+3. Create the :page_facing_up: App.js file and import it into our :page_facing_up: index.js file, like the example above.

 ```js
 //App.js